Roberto Carlos (singer): 1960s

-In 1966 Roberto Carlos presented the programs "Roberto Carlos à Noite", "Opus 7", "Jovem Guarda em Alta Tensão" e "Todos os Jovens do Mundo", at TV Record, all of them short-lived.
+In 1966, Carlos presented the programs "Roberto Carlos à Noite", "Opus 7", "Jovem Guarda em Alta Tensão" e "Todos os Jovens do Mundo", at TV Record, all of them short-lived.
 That year would be marked by a fight that nearly ended the partnership between him and Erasmo.
 The reason for the split was a failure of production of the "Show in Si Monal ..."
 TV Record, which paid homage to Erasmo.
 The production was to present a pot-pourri of Erasmo's most famous compositions, including "Parei na Contramão" and "Quero Que Vá Tudo Pro Inferno".
 The controversy was created because of these songs were composed in partnership with Roberto Carlos, but the credits were given only to Erasmo.
 The two quarreled, and the partnership was suspended for more than one year.
 During this period, Roberto wrote "We There Yet?" and "Namoradinha de Um Amigo Meu" were released on the LP "Roberto Carlos" that year (the album still had the hits "Eu Te Darei O Céu", "Esqueça", "Negro Gato" (Getúlio Cortes) and "Nossa Canção" (Luiz Ayrão).

 In 1967, the friendship between Roberto and Erasmo was shaken, though the two still presented – along with Wanderléa – the "Jovem Guarda" show on TV Record.
 Roberto wrote his own hits like "Como É Grande Meu Amor Por Você", "Corro Demais", "Quando" and "De vale tudo isso?", which would be released on the LP "Roberto Carlos em Ritmo de Aventura" soundtrack of movie with the same name, released the following year.
 The film was produced and directed by Roberto Farias and featured Roberto Carlos as protagonist, with José Lewgoy and Reginaldo Faria in the cast.
 The film became a box office success in the Brazilian cinema.
 With his many professional commitments, Roberto could not finish the lyrics for "Eu Sou Terrível", which was to be the starting soundtrack of the feature.
 He asked his former partner Erasmo Carlos, who helped finalize the lyrics.
 Thus, friendship and partnership between the two resumed.
 Later that year, Roberto Carlos had his first performances abroad, in Cannes (France) and participated in several Brazilian Pop Music festivals.
 He placed fifth with the song "Maria Carnaval e Cinzas" (Luís Carlos Paraná).
 Some people objected to the presence of a Jovem Guarda icon.